ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 The `spawn` invocation also accepts an optional [pool](#TODO) which provides storage and scope for invoked abstractions.
-If the pool has no space left, the invocation fails and evaluates to `false`.
+In this case, the invocation evaluates to a boolean that indicates if the pool has space to execute the code.
+The result can be captured with an optional [assignment](#TODO).
 If the pool goes out of scope, all invoked abstractions invoked at that pool are aborted.
 If the `spawn` omits the pool, the invocation always succeed and has the same